-In such cases you will be informed by the Investigating Officer of both the charges being made and the Officer’s final decision with regard to how the case is to be considered.
-You should be aware that the Board of Discipline has very significant powers to deal with cases of misconduct.
-For example, if it is satisfied that a charge has been proved and that a breach of discipline has occurred, it may impose a fine or other penalty, it may suspend a student from the University for a period, or it may expel a student from the University.
-In the event of loss or damage to property, the Board may also require that such loss or damage be made good, either in whole or in part.
-In particular, you should note that in cases where cheating in examinations is proven, the Board has frequently applied a penalty of a mark of zero for the module concerned together with a suspension from studies for an academic session.
-In some cases, students have had their studies terminated.
+In such cases, you will be informed by the Investigating Officer of both the charges being made and the Officer’s final decision with regard to how the case is to be considered.
+You should be aware that the University Disciplinary Panel has very significant powers to deal with cases of misconduct.
+For example, if it is satisfied that a charge has been proved and that a breach of discipline has occurred, it may impose a fine or other penalty, it may suspend a student from the University for a period, or it may terminate a student’s studies.
+You should also be aware that failure to comply with any penalty imposed either by the University Disciplinary Panel or by Local Disciplinary Action will constitute a further disciplinary offence and, is likely to be referred back to a University Disciplinary Panel.

 The University has a duty to inform the Police and other law-enforcement agencies if it suspects that a student is engaged in illegal activity, and the University will support the Police or other agencies in their investigations.
 Police investigations will normally take precedence over internal University disciplinary investigations which would not be initiated until the Police investigation is concluded, unless the status of the Police investigation is not clear.
 Where the University considers that there may be undesirable consequences for the student to remain at the University during the period of any Police or other investigation, it may initiate the procedures for suspension.

-The University has a duty of care to its staff and students and thus it needs to be informed of any alleged criminal activity by its students.
+The University has a duty of care to its staff and students and so needs to be informed of any alleged criminal activity by its students.
 If at any time during your registration on a programme of study at the University you are subject to an investigation that may lead to your being charged with a criminal offence, or if you receive a Police caution, or if you are arrested by the police and charged with or convicted of a criminal offence, you are required to report this immediately to the Director of Student Administration and Support.

 Students on some professional programmes may also be required by their respective departments to report annually on any current criminal records.
 This requirement is in addition to the University’s requirement to report such matters to the Director of Student Administration and Support and may result in a referral to the University’s Fitness to Practise Procedures.